Malice (law)

 Lord Diplock confirmed the relationship to recklessness in R v Mowatt (1968) 1 QB 421:

 In the offence under section 20 of the Offences against the Person Act 1861, the word "maliciously" does import upon the part of the person who unlawfully inflicts the wound or other grievous bodily harm an awareness that his act may have the consequence of causing some physical harm to some other person ...
 It is quite unnecessary that the accused should have foreseen that his unlawful act might cause physical harm of the gravity described in the section, i.e. a wound or serious physical injury.
 It is enough that he should have foreseen that some physical harm to some person, albeit of a minor character, might result.

 In the United States, the malice standard was set in the Supreme Court case of New York Times Co. v.
 Sullivan, allowing free reporting of the civil rights movement.
 The malice standard decides whether press reports about a public figure can be considered defamation or libel.

+In the United States criminal law system, 'Malice aforethought' is a necessary element for conviction in many crimes.
+(For example, many jurisdictions see malice aforethought as an element needed to convict for first degree murder.)